-1933-1939: When in Rome ... ?
+§3.
+1933-1939 - When in Rome, ... ?

-The following remarkably dry account, taken from [van der Waerden, 1971, p.
-176], is surely an understatement of what actually happened during and after that meeting between the twenty-nine-year-old Bartel L. van der Waerden and the impressive and impulsive fifty-three-year-old Francesco Severi:
+The following remarkably dry account, taken from [Van der Waerden 1971, p.
+176], is surely an understatement of what actually happened during and after that meeting between 29 year old Bartel L. Van der Waerden and the impressive and impulsive 53 year old Francesco Severi:

 At the Zürich International Congress in 1932 I met Severi, and I asked him whether he could give me a good algebraic definition of the multiplicity of a point of intersection of two varieties A and B, of dimensions d and n - d, on a variety U of dimension n, on which the point in question is simple.
 The next day he gave me the answer, and he published it in the Hamburger Abhandlungen in 1933.
-He gave several equivalent definitions ....
+He gave several equivalent definitions ...

-In the absence of any first-hand documentary evidence about their relationship in the thirties, one can only say that Severi's presence effectively confronted van der Waerden with the reality of Italian algebraic geometry for the first time in his life.
+In the absence of any first hand documental evidence about their relationship in the thirties, one can only say that Severi's presence effectively confronted Van der Waerden with the reality of Italian Algebraic Geometry for the first time in his life.
 This confrontation had an attractive and a repellent aspect.
-The attraction is clearly reflected in van der Waerden's desire to spend some time in Rome.
-In fact, just about a month before he had to abandon his function as director of the Göttingen Mathematics Institute, Richard Courant wrote a letter to Wilbur E. Tisdale at the Rockefeller Foundation in Paris in which he explained that
+As to the attraction, it is clearly reflected in Van der Waerden's desire to spend some time in Rome.
+In fact, just about a month before he would have to abandon his function as director of the Göttingen Mathematics Institute, Richard Courant wrote a letter to Dr. Tisdale at the Rockefeller Foundation in Paris in which one reads in particular: